piratfm/esp8266-tag/README.md

-element[1]: first element of sub array - is flag, where bit0 = means arp reply received, bit1 - is icmp ping reply received. element[2]: MAC-address of alive host. element[3]: ip-address of alive host.
+element[1]: first element of sub array - is flag, where bit0 = means arp reply received, bit1 - is icmp ping reply received.

+element[2]: MAC-address of alive host.

+element[3]: ip-address of alive host.

     presence = 1,51

-number[0]: counter of succcessfully founded of searched MAC number[1]: counter of unsucccessful scans (will be resetted when MAC been found).
+number[0]: counter of succcessfully founded of searched MAC.

+number[1]: counter of unsucccessful scans (will be resetted when MAC been found).